aradzie/keybr.com/docs/translations_report.md

 * *The previous keys are also above the target speed*
 * *This is a histogram of the accuracies of all users, and your...*
 * *You don’t have any accuracy streaks.
 Consider completing a l...*
-* *Repeat each word a number of times.
-Type a word for the firs...*
 * ...

 # Hebrew

 Translated: 399 messages, 4690 words

-Untranslated: 29 messages, 457 words
+Untranslated: 30 messages, 459 words

 * *Zones:*
 * *Alphabet:*